 Somewhere in the House

-The Clayborn clan has been waiting 25 years to divvy up Grandmama’s fortune, locked up by her will and in a small room in the Clayborn mansion.
+The Clayborn clan has been waiting 25 years to divvy up Grandmama’s fortune, locked up by her will and in a small room in the Clayborn mansion on the Upper East Side of New York.
 Tomorrow The Room is to be opened, and the Clayborns can’t wait to get their fingers on the old lady’s reportedly priceless button collection.
-Harriet Clayborn, who doesn’t quite trust her family, asks Henry Gammadge to witness the Opening of The Room, to make sure there’s no funny business.
-Gammadge agrees, and it’s a good thing this masterful sleuth is on hand: the Room has been hiding something grislier than buttons.
+Harriet Clayborn, who doesn’t quite trust her family, asks Henry Gamadge to witness the Opening of The Room, to make sure there’s no funny business.
+Gamadge agrees, and it’s a good thing this masterful sleuth is on hand: the Room has been hiding something grislier than buttons.

 Who's Likely to Like This

 “An exciting novel and an excellent mystery”—San Jose News